TesterTech/2022-awesome-oss-ta-tools/README.md

-# 10-oss-ta-tools
-10 OSS testautomation tools
+# 10 OSS Test Automation tools
 - This repo will show 10 test automation (related) tools in the OpenSource Software (OSS) space.
+The list is by no means complete and will show some well-known tools in the OSS space.

 ## SeleniumBase